Nonperturbative effects in triple-differential dijet and Z+jet production at the LHC

 Here, \ptave and \mjj are the average transverse momentum, $\ptave = (\ptone+\pttwo)/2$, and the invariant mass, $\mjj=\sqrt{({\bf p}_1+{\bf p}_2)^2}$, of the leading two jets, where \ptone, \pttwo are their transverse momenta and ${\bf p}_1$, ${\bf p}_2$ their four-momenta, respectively.
 Since at leading order (LO) for dijet events $\ptone = \pttwo = \ptave = \ptjet$ and for Z+jet events $\ptz = \ptjet$ we focus in the following on \ptave and \ptz as third variable, which we generically label as $X$.
-Results with respect to the dijet mass can be found in Appendix~\ref{sec:appendix}.

-In the following, jets are always clustered with the collinear- and infrared-safe anti-\kt jet algorithm~\cite{Cacciari:2008gp} with size parameters of $R = 0.4$ and $R = 0.8$.
-In the main part we focus on jets with $R = 0.4$.
-Results for $R=0.8$ are presented as additional material in Appendix~\ref{sec:appendix}.
+Furthermore, jets are always clustered with the collinear- and infrared-safe anti-\kt jet algorithm~\cite{Cacciari:2008gp} with a size parameter of $R = 0.4$.
+Results with respect to the dijet mass, \ie $X=\mjj$, or for a large jet size parameter of $R = 0.8$ can be found as additional material in Appendix~\ref{sec:addmat}.